-- Preheat the oven to 375°F. Use 1 Tbsp butter to coat the bottom and sides of a 12-inch cast iron skillet or similar.
+- Preheat the oven to 375°F. Use 1 tablespoon butter to coat the bottom and sides of a 12-inch cast iron skillet or similar.
 Set aside

 - On a non stick surface stretch the pizza dough into a 15 x 10-inch rectangle.
-Spread the dough with 4 Tbsp softened butter.
+Spread the dough with 4 tablespoon softened butter.

 - Mix together the brown sugar and cinnamon.
 Sprinkle over the butter.

 - Use a sharp knife to cut the apple wedges in the pie filling into smaller pieces.
 Stir in the apple pie spice.
 Spread over the crust.